-The Steering Group used a variety of methods for ensuring information is distributed appropriately and that there were adequate opportunities for questions and comment at every stage (see Annex of Evidence for details).
+The Steering Group used a variety of methods for ensuring information is distributed appropriately and that there were adequate opportunities for questions and comment at every stage.
+The Annex of Evidence contains full details on meetings and surveys (Annex: Pub9).
 These included: